OLA Employment Opportunities

-The California Department of Corrections and Rehabilitation (CDCR), Office of Legal Affairs is tasked with protecting the department's interests in contract disputes, environmental issues, management of class action suits, employee discipline issues, labor law, workers' compensation, PC 2602/04 Hearings and working with the Office of the Attorney General on civil litigation.
+The California Department of Corrections and Rehabilitation (CDCR), Office of Legal Affairs is tasked with protecting the department's interests in all manner of legal issues, including contract disputes, environmental issues, management of class action litigation, employee discipline, labor law, workers' compensation, and working with the Office of the Attorney General on civil and habeas litigation.

 Clinical Interns receive law school units for work performed.
 Applicants in this category must coordinate with their law school’s clinical department for entry into this assignment.
 Clinical Interns will work with attorneys, conduct legal research and handle assignments encompassing a wide variety of legal issues, including constitutional law related to civil rights violations and prisoner rights, labor and employment related to personnel issues, contract interpretation and disputes, construction, environmental law and inmate healthcare issues as it relates to inmate medical care.